-- Simcha Giving – you can ask people to give a donation instead of a present for your upcoming celebration
+- Celebratory Giving – invite people to make a donation instead of a buying a gift for your upcoming celebration

-- Joining or setting up a fundraising group
+- Join or set up a fundraising group

-Alternatively, you could run for Jami in the Maccabi GB Community Fun Run (www.communityfunrun.org) or in the London Marathon.
+- Run for Jami in the Maccabi GB Community Fun Run (www.communityfunrun.org) or in the London Marathon